Kreeblah/NES20Tool/ReadMe.md

 This tool is intended to read NES 2.0 headers and generate an XML file reflecting the syntactic meaning of the headers, as well as to take an XML file in the same format and apply it to a ROM set.

 The tool uses the SHA256 hash of a ROM to determine which ROM the file contains, ignoring any existing iNES or NES 2.0 header currently on the ROM (if any; it also works with headerless ROMs for applying headers).
+Other hashes are calculated and provided in generated XML files for convenience, but they have no syntactic meaning within this application.

 Warning
 -------